aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to XLT or Online App" h2="Export RTF to XLT via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document format developed by Microsoft for exchanging text documents between different applications.
+It is widely used for creating documents that can be opened and edited in any text editor.
+On the other hand, XLT (Excel Template) is a file format used by Microsoft Excel for creating spreadsheets.
+It is used to store data in a tabular format and can be used to create complex calculations and charts.
+Therefore, it is important to convert RTF to XLT in order to make the data more organized and easier to analyze.

+<h2>How Aspose.Total Helps for RTF to XLT Conversion</h2>

- You can include RTF to XLT conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert documents, spreadsheets, and other file formats.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert RTF to XLT.
+Aspose.Words for C++ is a feature-rich and powerful document manipulation and conversion API that can be used to export RTF to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to XLT.
+Both APIs come under the Aspose.Total for C++ package, making it easy to include RTF to XLT conversion feature within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}